joethompson1961/CarND-PID-Control-Project/reflection.md

 In the beginning I manually experimented with various coeffient values to find a set that looked pretty good.
 I then increased the target speed and found the results to be less desirable.

-To better fine tune the controller at higher speeds I found it important to have an objective method for evaulating the results.
+To better fine tune the controller at higher speeds I found it important to have an objective method for evaluating the results.
 I implemented a scoring method that calculated 2 values over a fixed number of measurements steps (approximately 1 lap around the course):
-- accumulated cross-track error - the sum of all the absolute values of cross track error for an entire lap.
+- **accumulated cross-track error** - the sum of all the absolute values of cross track error at each measurement step for an entire lap.
-- max cross-track error - the maximum absolute value of cross track error for an entire lap.
+- **max cross-track error** - the maximum absolute value of cross track error for an entire lap.
 The goal is to find the set of coefficients that yield the lowest overall score for both values.

-Using this scoring method I increased the speed to 45 MPH and manually tried a variety of different coefficient values in a way similar to twiddle, recordin the scores after each lap.
-After a decent score was achieved I was able to increase the speed even further and still navigate the course successfully.
-It was able to run reliably for many laps at 55MPH.
-65MPH was the highest speed it could handle though it eventually crashed.
+Using this scoring method I increased the speed to 45 MPH and manually tried a variety of different coefficient values in a way similar to twiddle, recording the scores after each lap.
+I noted that the resulting score varied some even when re-run with the same coefficient values and speed; this is possibly due to the simulator having some random element in it's behavioral model of the car.
+This might have made it more difficult to get a good outcome with an automated twiddle.

+After the best score was achieved I was able to increase the target speed to 55MPH and still navigate the course reliably for many laps.
+65MPH was the highest speed tested; it completed a lap but then crashed.